 When Christmas was Cancelled

-The Christmas celebration that we know today has been a long time in the making as a religious holiday and a worldwide cultural and commercial phenomenon.
+that we know today have been a long time in the making, as a religious holiday and a worldwide cultural and commercial phenomenon.
 The middle of winter has long been a time of celebration in the northern hemisphere, before the arrival of Jesus.
 Christmas has been celebrated in different ways over the centuries and was even cancelled when England was a republic!

 History of Witches